Instructions for Hiring Departments

-Online Work Permits no longer exist in the new Workday system.
 Our office will notify Payroll and the involved department if/when a student is not eligible for On-Campus employment.
-Paper Vendor Work Permits will still be used for those employers that are not in the LSU Payroll/Workday system, such as the LSU Bookstore (Barnes and Noble), LSU Dining (Chartwells), etc.
+Paper Vendor Work Permits are only used for those employers that are not in the LSU Payroll/Workday system, such as the LSU Bookstore (Barnes and Noble), LSU Dining (Chartwells), etc.

 As a reminder, new students cannot begin working before the date of our Orientation program, so please keep that in mind for appointment start dates.
 If the students or their employing department are not able to access their Workday documents, please contact HR.
 If there are questions about how to fill out tax forms, please contact LSU Payroll at 204 Thomas Boyd Hall, 225-578-3321.